pudly/schmopera-hugo/content/articles/5-times-handel-got-weird.md

 date = "2015-12-29T15:32:00-05:00"
 lastmod = "2015-12-30T16:02:00-05:00"
 publishDate = "2015-12-30T10:19:00-05:00"
-slug = "5-times-handel-got-weird"
-title = "5 times Handel got weird"
+short_description = "There's something about Handel's operas that seems to lend a particularly blank slate to directors.
+Some of the wackiest takes on opera by the most Regie of the \"concept\" directors happen in Baroque opera, and Handel's works get their fair share.
+That's not to say that none of these ideas work well, but they sure can be weird." slug = "5-times-handel-got-weird" title = "5 times Handel got weird"
 +++